fantasyland/static-land/docs/spec.md

  - `a → b` — a funtion of one argument that takes a value of type `a` and returns a value of type `b`.
  - `f a`, `f b` — this means '`f` of `a`'.
-For example if `f` is `Array` and `a` is `Number` it reads as array of numbers.
+For example if `f` is `Array` and `a` is `Number` it reads as 'array of numbers'.

 If a method called with incorrect types the behaviour is undefined, the recommended behaviour is to throw a `TypeError`.